nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
+   - If you do not, you can download the Java `17` installer from [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T12-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for LogiLink.
+1. Copy the `.jar` file to the folder you want to use as the _home folder_ for LogiLink.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Within this _home folder_, open a command terminal (Right-click > Open in Terminal) and enter `java -jar addressbook.jar` to run LogiLink.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   - A window similar to the diagram should appear, and the program should contain some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>